 There’s a bevy of higher-end variations on this design that introduce features like handmade construction, sleek aesthetics, elegant chroming, and customizable grips.
 An individual wine lover looking to class up his or her tasting parties might like one of these for the “Wow!” factor.

 For a server, extra fanciness just adds expense.
-Few can afford the several hundred bucks a Chateau Languiole or Code38 Elite Series will cost.
+Few can afford the several hundred bucks a Chateau Languiole will cost you.